Singulink/Singulink.IO.FileSystem/Docs/articles/getting-started.md

 - Xamarin.iOS 12.16+
 - Xamarin.Android 10.0+

-## Main Concepts
+## Usage

 ### Path Creation

 Your main entry point into creating file and directory paths is the `DirectoryPath` and `FilePath` classes.
-They contain parsing methods such as `DirectoryPath.ParseAbsolute()` as well as conveniece methods to retrieve special files and folders such as a temporary file or the current directory.
+They contain parsing methods such as `ParseAbsolute()` and `ParseRelative()` as well as conveniece methods to retrieve special files and folders such as a temporary file or the current directory.

 ### Strong Typing

-Everything in Singulink.IO.FileSystem is strongly typed to the kind of path it represents, so there is no more guesswork about what type of path a `string` contains.
+Paths are always strongly typed to the kind of path they represent.
 Every path is an `IPath`, but there are two main sub-branches of interface hierarchies that represent the possible path types.
 The first branches on whether the path is relative or absolute via `IRelativePath` and `IAbsolutePath`, and the second branches on whether the path points to a file or a directory via `IFilePath` and `IDirectoryPath`.
 These are then combined into all possible specific combinations with `IRelativeFilePath`, `IRelativeDirectoryPath`, `IAbsoluteFilePath` and `IAbsoluteDirectoryPath`.
 Every instance of a path implements one of those final 4 specific interfaces.
 Some methods may return a less specific interface if all the information is not available about the specific kind of path that will be returned, but the result can always be cast to one of the 4 specific interfaces.

 ### Explicit Intent